nielsr2/Use-BetterTouchTool-Gestures-over-Synergy/README.md

 ]

 ```
-- Ensure that webserver is enabled on bother computers, and note the clients IP for the next step.

 **On Host:**
-create a action for e.g. 4-finger swipe up call the following applescript (async in background) :
+create a action for e.g. 4-finger swipe up call the following AppleScript (async in background) :

 ```applescript
 tell application "BetterTouchTool"
 	set syn to get_string_variable "synergy"
 	if syn is equal to "0" then
     do shell script "curl http://YOURCLIENTIP:50019/trigger_named/?trigger_name=max"
 	else
     tell application "BetterTouchTool"
 			trigger_named "max"